LeeAnnEditor/o365hq/services/Enable MFA For All Users.md

 +++

-This technology adds the second factor during authorization.
-Using MFA, as this authentication factor users will have to use an additional authorization element, such as receiving a code via SMS, phone call, or confirmation with the help of a mobile application.
-This technology significantly reduces the possibility of illegitimate use of the account, even if the attackers manage to learn the username and password somehow, they will not be able to bypass the second confirmation factor.
+MFA technology adds a second factor during authorization.
+Using MFA, users will have to use an additional authorization element, such as receiving a code via SMS, phone call, or confirmation with the help of a mobile application.
+This technology significantly reduces the possibility of illegitimate use of the account; even if the attackers manage to learn the username and password, they will not be able to bypass the second confirmation factor.

-We **strongly** recommend to set up this feature for all accounts.
+We **strongly** recommend setting up this feature for all accounts.

 ### IT Partner responsibilities